-MEASUREMENT GUIDE General Tips - Pull the tailor's tape tight enough around a body part that it stays straight and level, but not so tight that it compresses the skin.
+MEASUREMENT GUIDE FOR BTSC UNIFORM General Tips - Pull the tailor's tape tight enough around a body part that it stays straight and level, but not so tight that it compresses the skin.
 For maximum accuracy, you should look for a happy medium between tight and loose. - The person, whose measurements are to be taken, should ideally be wearing the same well fitting clothes for which the measurements are to be provided. - Avoid over-clothing as well as jeans in place of suit pants.
 These are typically thicker and sit lower than suit pants which can cause problems. - Make sure that you provide us the measurements in inches.
 How to Measure?

-Depending upon what you're ordering, you will need to provide us all or a subset of following measurements.
-The proper way to take all these measurements is explained below: Collar To measure a collar/neck, place the tape just below the Adam's apple, where the neck joins the shoulder muscles and take the circumferential measurement around the neck.
+The proper way to take all the measurements required for BTSC uniforms for boys and girls of Senior Wing is explained below: Collar To measure a collar/neck, place the tape just below the Adam's apple, where the neck joins the shoulder muscles and take the circumferential measurement around the neck.
 For a comfortable fit, place a finger between the tape and neck to ensure the tape isn't too snug.

+Illustration 1: Measuring Collar / Neck

+Shoulder

-Illustration 1: Measuring Collar / Neck Shoulder To measure shoulders, stand behind the person whose measurements are to be provided and place the end of the tape at the tip of the shoulder, where the horizontal slope of the shoulder joins the vertical slope of the arm.
+To measure shoulders, stand behind the person whose measurements are to be provided and place the end of the tape at the tip of the shoulder, where the horizontal slope of the shoulder joins the vertical slope of the arm.
 To find the right spot, trace a line straight upward from the armpit to the top of the shoulder.
+If the

-If the person isn't too muscular, feel for the bone to make sure you've found the spot.
+person isn't too muscular, feel for the bone to make sure you've found the spot.
 Then stretch the tape across the back to the same point on the opposite shoulder, following the natural curve of the back.